swethakare/Artificial-Intelligence-/README.md

-# Artificial-Intelligence-
+# Artificial-Intelligence
-Projects using AI techniques
+Construction of a Covering array using simulated annealing (refer P1_SKARE.pdf file for more clarity on the project)